St. George Utah Temple 1877

 Construction

-The Saints overcame the problem of a swampy site is an ingenious way.
-They decided to bring lava rock to the site then made drains to get rid of much of the water.
-They then crushed the lava rock and used it to create a dry foundation to build the temple on.
-The only problem was how to crush the rock.
-Someone suggested using an old canon that the city had acquired.
-The Saints rigged a pulley system and used the canon as a pile driver to create a good foundation.
+Secondly, they decided to bring lava rock, abundant in the area, to the site.
+The rock was crushed and used it to create a dry area to build the foundationof the temple on.
+Having decided upon this course, the difficulty was in how to crush the rock.
+The suggestion was made to use an old canon the city militia had been drilling with.
+The Saints filled the cannon with lead, rigged a pulley system and used the canon as a pile driver to create a good foundation.

 After stabilizing the foundation, work began on the structure.
 The walls of the temple were built of the red sandstone common to the area and then whitewashed for an “alabaster” appearance to the finish.
 Due to the nature of the finish work, it had to be re-whitewashed every year since dedication.[18]”Extensive Improvements Completed During Year,” Washington County News, 3 November 1938.
 Members worked for over five and a half years to complete the temple.